 Penn State developed the general engineering degree with the multidisciplinary engineering design option in response to the evolving needs of companies in the Greater Philadelphia region and beyond.
 The curriculum offers a firm grounding in engineering fundamentals, embraces multidisciplinary and interdisciplinary education, and integrates component solutions into a systems perspective.

-The Division of Science and Engineering offers a Bachelor of Science in General Engineering with the Multidisciplinary Engineering Design option.
-The Multidisciplinary Engineering Design (MDE) degree incorporates advanced course work in electrical engineering, computer engineering, and engineering design to produce innovative engineers specializing in systems design and integration.
+The major incorporates advanced coursework in electrical engineering, computer engineering, mechanical engineering, and engineering design to produce innovative engineers specializing in systems design and integration.

 In developing the bachelor of general engineering degree with the multidisciplinary engineering design (MDE) option, Penn State has drawn upon its strengths as one of the premier institutions in engineering education and research.

 The first two years focus on foundational engineering coursework, which can be completed at Penn State Abington or Penn State Brandywine.
 The next two years of advanced engineering coursework are completed at the new engineering facilities at Penn State Great Valley, where students will study engineering design with an emphasis on robotics applications.